citp/privacy-policy-historical/m/mo/mor/mormonboyz.com.md

 You as the Member assure MBz that you have all rights for the submission of your data to the member management and payment processor system employed by MBz.
 You agree to save harmless MBz from all costs, which result from offenses against it.

-Should you have other questions or concerns about these privacy policies, please contact us by following the instructions on the [Contact Me](http://www.mormonboyz.com/contact/) page.
+Should you have other questions or concerns about these privacy policies, please contact us by following the instructions on the [Contact Me](http://www.missionaryboyz.com/contact/) page.

-Copyright © 2017 MetaVentures LLC All Rights Reserved.
-Content licensed to Charged Media LLC.
+Copyright © 2019 Charged Media All Rights Reserved.
 Unauthorized reproduction or distribution of any component of this site, in whole or in part, is a violation of applicable federal copyright laws and international copyright treaties.
-For billing support, please visit [segpay.com](http://cs.segpay.com/) | [epoch.com](https://epoch.com/) | [zombaio.com](https://www.zombaio.com/), our authorized sales agents.
+For billing support, please visit [segpay.com](https://cs.segpay.com/) | [epoch.com](https://epoch.com/) | [ccbill.com](https://www.ccbill.com/), our authorized sales agents.